asalivonov/LeditTest/README.md

 # LeditTest

-To build this test application you need to instale latest JDK and Gradle.
+To build this test application you need to install latest JDK and Gradle.